VitalikM95/next-shoes/README.md

 ---

-This is a test project created for demonstration purposes and will be deployed on Vercel.
+This is a test project created for demonstration purposes.